t8d7r/sonic_vDC/README.md

 1. Generated topology can be found in topology file
 2. A new environment can be generated after destroying all vms
    * *vagrant destroy -f* or *vagrant destroy vm_name* on each vm
-3. pair server are part of L2 vni , odd client servers are part of L3 VNI with symmetric routing
+3. Pair server are part of L2 vni , odd client servers are part of L3 VNI with symmetric routing